Van Gogh Boy to Man

 Did Van Gogh cut off his ear?

-Yes he did he did with a Razor, for a long time scholars thought that it was just his lobe.
+Yes, he did, with a Razor, for a long time scholars thought that it was just his lobe.
 A note from his doctor, Félix Rey contained a drawing of the injury, it shows his whole ear.

 Which ear did van Gogh cut off left or right?